 It’s no secret that here at Nobó, we are big fans of learning new things.
 Learning as much as we can from others who have tried, made mistakes, tried again, and made a real impact on the world by doing so is how we got to where we are today.
 It’s how we’re going to keep growing and finding new ways to treat you, and the world, better.

 We recently talked about some of our favourite podcasts for learning more about entrepreneurship, chocolate, mindfulness, wellness, design, staying motivated, and relationships.
-In honour of Dublin Book Festival (running from the 8th to the 15th November, 2021!), we want to share some of the amazing literature available to dive deeper into these ideas.
+In honour of World Book Day, we want to share some of the amazing literature available to dive deeper into these ideas.
 We’ve also included ISBNs (international standard book numbers) where applicable so you can order them from your local independent bookstore.
 Enjoy!

 Business & Entrepreneurial